Bank Loans Versus Alternative Financing : Find the Right Option for Your Business | 7 Park Avenue Financial

 What do banks look for in a business loan?

-What documents do I need for a business line of credit?
+What documents are needed for a business line of credit?

 Can you get a business loan from the bank?